 Stephen R. Cole - From 1975 until June 2010, Mr. Cole was President and Founding Partner of Cole & Partners, a Toronto based mergers and acquisition and corporate financial advisory service company.
-In June 2010, Cole & Partners was sold to Duff & Phelps Corporation, a global financial advisory and investment banking services firm.
-Mr. Cole was President of Duff & Phelps until May 2013 and thereafter Senior Advisor to Duff & Phelps (until July 2018) and the President of Seeonee Inc. Mr. Cole is a Fellow of the Institute of Chartered Accountants of Ontario, Fellow of the Canadian Chartered Institute of Business Valuators, Senior Member of the American Society of Appraisers and Full Member of the ADR Institute of Canada, Inc. Mr. Cole became Director of FARO and audit committee Chairman in 2000, and has been Lead Director and Chairman of the compensation committee since 2005.
+In June 2010 until May 2013, Mr. Cole was President of Duff & Phelps, a global financial advisory and investment banking services firm.
+Thereafter, in his capacity as President of Seeonee Inc., he has been an advisor to various family offices, and professional firms.
+Mr. Cole is a Fellow of the Institute of Chartered Accountants of Ontario, Fellow of the Canadian Chartered Institute of Business Valuators, Senior Member of the American Society of Appraisers and Full Member of the ADR Institute of Canada, Inc. Mr. Cole became Director of FARO Technologies Inc. ("FARO), a NASDAQ listed company, in 2000, and currently remains a director and audit committee Chairman.
+Previously, he was FARO's Lead Director and Chairman of the compensation committee.
 He is currently a director and an advisory committee member to several private companies.
 Previously, Mr. Cole was a director of H. Paulin & Co.
 Limited, a Toronto Stock Exchange listed company, where he also served as Chairman of the audit committee.
 Mr. Cole has also held a position as an advisory committee member or director of various private companies and charitable and professional organizations such as Enterprise Capital LP II, The Canadian Institute of Chartered Business Valuators, Quetico Foundation, Nature Conservancy of Canada (Ontario Division), UJA Federation and Foundation and past Chairman of The Baycrest Centre.